 Members of the Ansche Chesed CSA have the option of purchasing vegetable, fruit, egg and fresh flower shares from Garden of Eve — a certified organic farm on the east end of Long Island.
 To further education and awareness of food issues, we also organize events and workshops for members throughout the season.

 Garden of Eve has been partnering with the Ansche Chesed Synagogue for over 10 years to distribute local produce and build community in the Upper West Side.
 We were Garden of Eve’s first CSA and the very first Hazon-sponsored CSA in the country!

-- Swap Box: If there is a vegetable or fruit you just don’t want, drop it in the swap box and take something you would rather have.
+- No Swap Box during COVID-19 Crisis – Swap Box: If there is a vegetable or fruit you just don’t want, drop it in the swap box and take something you would rather have.
 Do not take an extra share of something from the tables!

-- Pick up hours are 5:30-7:30 PM at Ansche Chesed.
+- Pick Up at 11:30am-12:30pm during COVID-19 Crisis – Pick up hours are 5:30-7:30 PM at Ansche Chesed.
 Please do not come early unless you are a volunteer.
 We need the time to set up signs and supplies.
 Thank you for your understanding.

 Latest News from the Farm

 Who’s been watching the news about the Meat Packing plants?
 (All of us?)

 Not that long ago, maybe our parents’ generation (or grandparents), there were small meatpacking plants in communities all across the US.